-Tina Jaxa Will No Longer Act And We're All So Sad
+Veteran Actress Tina Jaxa Up For What Maybe Her Last Safta As An Actress

+If she wins, this will be her last award as an actress as she has announced her retirement as an actor to take up a career behind the scenes.

+"I am hoping to win my last Safta this year, it will be very special because I have decided to retire from acting and move behind-the-scenes.
+I want to produce and direct films as well as assist in nurturing young talent"Tina Jaxa

-Award-winning actress Tina Jaxa is getting ready to bow out of acting to pursue a career behind the scenes after more than 20 years in the industry.
+Jaxa previously said winning the award would mean a lot to her as she is getting ready to bow out of acting after more than 20 years in the industry.

-Speaking on the backdrop of her recent nomination at the South African Film and TV Awards (Saftas) in the best-supporting-actress category on "Isikizi 2", Jaxa said she hopes to take home the award, which would be her last.
+Speaking on the backdrop of her nomination Jaxa said she hopes to take home the award, which would be her last.

-#SAFTAs12Nomineespic.twitter.com/A1QiZXzodf— SAFTAS (@SAFTAS1) February 2, 2018
+#SAFTAs12Nominees pic.twitter.com/A1QiZXzodf— SAFTAS (@SAFTAS1) February 2, 2018

-Speaking to Drum, Jaxa said her retirement comes as she plans a move to the production and directing side of film and TV.
+She told Drum, that her retirement comes as she plans a move to the production and directing side of film and TV.

 "I am hoping to win my last Safta this year, it will be very special because I have decided to retire from acting and move behind-the-scenes.
 I want to produce and direct films as well as assist in nurturing young talent," she told the publication.